 Last year, we convert our dining room into a home office for me.
 At first, it didn’t make sense to me but after a few days it was one of those, “Why didn’t we do this before?” ideas!

 Above is what it looks like.
 Actually, this picture is from the fall (note the pumpkin on the shelf).
 And, I love it.
 Click here if you want to see more before and after pictures.
 It’s my home office, my blog office and our family command center.

 I needed a place to put my printer and my original plan didn’t work out.
 I had thought I could tuck it into a drawer but the printer was about 2 inches too wide.
 So, I’m thinking my next printer will be smaller and will probably fit!

-So, in the fall I took it outside to paint.
+In the fall I took my basic brown bookcase outside to paint.

 The back was super cheap looking.
 I unscrewed it.

 Then I wiped the whole shelf down with Windex and let it dry well.
 I find Windex is an awesome cleaner and degreaser (and I have lots of it handy).